-3.3 Fuel lines may not be laid in the vicinity of boilers, turbines or equipment with high surface temperatures (over 220 °C) or in way of electrical equipment.
+3.3 Fuel lines may not be laid in the vicinity of boilers, turbines or equipment with high surface temperatures (over 220 °C) or in way of other sources of ignition.

-3.4 Fuel oil lines shall be screened or otherwise suitably protected to avoid, as far as practicable, oil spray or oil leakages onto hot surfaces, into machinery air intakes, or other surfaces of ignition.
+3.4 Flanged and screwed socket connections in fuel oil lines shall be screened or otherwise suitably protected to avoid, as far as practicable, oil spray or oil leakages onto hot surfaces, into machinery air intakes, or other surfaces of ignition.

 The number of detachable pipe connections is to be limited.
 In general, flanged connections according to recognized standards shall be used.
+3.4.1 Flanged and screwed socket connections in fuel oil lines which lay directly above hot surfaces or other sources of ignition are to be screened and provided with drainage arrangements.